qguv/gameboy/part-1-make-a-gb-rom/rgbds/readme.md

 &#9670; This defines a section named *rom* located in the **HOME** bank (ROM bank 0).

-&#9670; RGBDS sections are kind of ugly, but you can read a bit about them here: http://otakunozoku.com/RGBDSdocs/asm/section.htm
+&#9670; RGBDS sections are kind of ugly, but you can read a bit about them [here](https://rednex.github.io/rgbds/rgbasm.5.html#Sections).

 ### **Boot Header**